Valerio Mantovani: Club career

 He began his youth career with A.S.D.
 Atletico 2000, then Roma.
 In 2013, he signed with Torino, winning the Campionato Berretti that season.
 The following year, he captained the Primavera youth team, winning the Campionato Nazionale Primavera and Supercoppa Primavera.

 In July 2016, he was signed by Serie B club Salernitana.
 He made his professional debut in the Serie B on 26 August 2016 in a game against Spezia.

 On 1 September 2022, Mantovani joined Ternana on loan.
+On 8 August 2023, Mantovani returned to Ternana on a permanent basis and signed a three-year contract.

+On 29 January 2024, Mantovani moved to Ascoli.
+On 7 August 2024, he joined Bari on loan.

+On 25 July 2025, Mantovani signed a three-season contract with Mantova.